open-component-model/ocm-k8s-toolkit/README.md

 deployment of plain manifests, kustomize overlays and helm charts stored in OCM components (so essentially, *OCMOps*).

+> **Disclaimer**: This is a preliminary documentation to get a first glance at
+> the ideas and principles behind the ocm-k8s-toolkit.
+Consequently, it is
+> subject to significant change and might not always be uptodate.
+Furthermore,
+> the examples used in the explanation are currently just to make the topic
+> more tangible - they do not actually exist and are not suited to follow along.

 ## Tools

 ### Core - OCM as Flux Source System